Southgate School: Ofsted Report

 On 11 February 2009, Southgate was awarded Outstanding Status, one of only two in the London Borough of Enfield.

-On 16 October 2019, Southgate School was awarded Good Status; this is the most recent Ofsted inspection.
+On 16 October 2019, Southgate School was awarded Good Status.

+On 1 April 2025, Southgate School was again inspected.
+This inspection was not graded, but the report found that "the school’s work may have improved significantly across all areas since the previous inspection".